cs22b047/react-note-app/README.md

-##this is a basic note keeping app made with react
+## This is a basic note keeping app made with react
-##try it out at https://cs22b047.github.io/react-note-app/
+### Try it out at https://cs22b047.github.io/react-note-app/